 This is very interesting.
-It is written from a secular viewpoint, but seems to agree with the idea that lying to your children can damage trust and discourage belief in the supernatural in later life.
+It is written from a secular viewpoint, but argues that lying to your children may damage trust and discourage belief in the supernatural in later life.
 Give it a read.

 We’ve included this post because it contains some helpful practical advice for how to encourage imagination in our children but not to lie to them.